AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 coordinates of curved spacetime, its interaction with the

-must be a scalar function of the metric tensor g ik and its derivative so that the variations
+must be a scalar function of the metric tensor gik and its derivative, so that the

-of the resulting field equation contain derivatives not higher
+variations of the resulting field equation contain derivatives

-than the 1st order.
-The simples such scalar is a scalar curvature
+not higher than the 1st order.
+The simples such scalar is a

-presence of the constant term C = const., the Lagrangian of the
+admit the presence of the constant term C = const., the

 adjustments gives the relation [166]